ramruntai/ramruntai/README.md

 ### Hi there 👋

 Welcome to Remnant Python Study (RePS) Group
 Thank you for your interests and enthusiasm which I didn't expect.
-Our regular meeting will start in August with prayers and careful planning.
+Our regular meeting started in August 2020 with prayers and careful planning.
 Please pay attention to the annoucements from our organizational committee.
-Before we start our meetings, please try the following things, making yourself familiar with them.
+Before you join our meetings, please try the following things, making yourself familiar with them.

 ## Meeting time
 1. Regular session: Monday  9 pm - 10 pm ET
-1. Q&A seeion     : Tuesday 9 pm - 10 pm ET
+1. Study time     : Tuesday 9 pm - 10 pm ET
+1. Study time     : Thursday 7 am - 8 am ET
+1. Study time     : Saturday 7 am - 8 am ET

+## What does the regular session look like?
+Meeting are held online.
+Zoom meeting invites are through our group chatting.
+If you are not in the group chat, please email ramruntai@gmail.com.
+Currently we are going over one or two chapters of the book, Think Python.
+From November, the session will turn into project group meetings.
+Even during the project phase, basic Python programming review sessions will be offered for new commers or for those who need refreshers.

+## What does the study time look like?
+We meet online, bringing our own study material.
+Most of time, we silently read the material or practice programming.
+If needed, one-on-one or group discussions can be initiated by any attendee.
+Please send me the organizer a zoom private textmessage for one-on-one discussion.

+## Study Time Ettiquette

+#### Please turn on the video so that let every one else know you are studying and staying focused.
+#### Please mute your zoom so that we don't bother others.
+#### Please turn down the volume of your device so that you are not bothered.
+#### Private discussions can be initiated by sending a private text message.
+#### For group discussions, the host will send out a public text messgae for group discussions

 ## Setup